junglok/tem-docs/docs/relion.rst

   (for relion 3.0-beta w/ GPU support) RELION_QSUB_TEMPLATE /tem/home/tem/relion3/gpu/bin/qsub.bash

-Relion, by default, does not use the XXXextra1XXX, XXXextra2XXX, ... variables.
-They provide additional flexibility for queueing systems (like Torque)  that require additional variables.
-They may be activated by first setting RELION_QSUB_EXTRA_COUNT to the number of fields you need (e.g. 3) and then setting the RELION_QSUB_EXTRA1, RELION_QSUB_EXTRA2, RELION_QSUB_EXTRA3 ... environment variables, respectively.
-This will result in extra input fields in the GUI, with the label text being equal to the value of the environment variable.
-Likewise, their default values (upon starting the GUI) can be set through environment variables RELION_QSUB_EXTRA1_DEFAULT, RELION_QSUB_EXTRA2_DEFAULT, etc and their help messages can be set through environmental variables RELION_QSUB_EXTRA1_HELP, RELION_QSUB_EXTRA2_HELP and so on.

-We have enabled above additional flexibility by setting RELION_QSUB_EXTRA_COUNT to 3, where each option describes "Number of Nodes", "Number of processes per each node", and "Number of GPUs per node", respectively.
+Unlike CPU cluster, we have set the RELION_QSUB_EXTRA_COUNT to 3 for the use of GPGPU cluster, where each extra option describes "Number of Nodes", "Number of processes per each node", and "Number of GPUs per node", respectively.
 All these values can be accessed by XXXextra1, XXXextra2XXX, XXXextra3XXX in the batch job script template.

 .. code-block:: bash